AdarshSingh-ASR/WebSentinel/README.md

 ## 🎯 Overview

 WebSentinel is a comprehensive web testing platform that leverages Portia AI's agent framework to automate website testing and analysis.
 It combines the power of browser automation with intelligent, controllable AI agents to provide detailed insights into web application behavior.
+WebSentinel can be used to scrape things as well.
 ## 🤖 Why Portia AI?

 Portia AI enables us to create sophisticated, controllable AI agents that handle complex web testing workflows.
 Our system uses Portia's framework to orchestrate: